metta-systems/libsss-rs/doc/spec.md

   1 :  2 : Number of settings N
   3 :  X : Settings tags
 ```
- * Number of settings `big_uint16_t`: Number of setting pairs in this frame
+ * Number of settings `big_u16`: Number of setting pairs in this frame
- * Each setting consists of `big_uint16_t` tag and associated value.
+ * Each setting consists of `big_u16` tag and associated value.

 List of negotiation tags:
 ```
  Tag | Meaning                      | Value Type
 -----+------------------------------+--------------
-   1 | FEC                          | uint8_t
+   1 | FEC                          | u8
-   2 | Congestion control algorithm | big_uint16_t
+   2 | Congestion control algorithm | big_u16
 ```
- * For FEC the `uint8_t` value is treated as a boolean flag, with 0 indicating NO and 1 indicating YES for FEC use in this session.
+ * For FEC the `u8` value is treated as a boolean flag, with 0 indicating NO and 1 indicating YES for FEC use in this session.
- * For CC the `big_uint16_t` value is treated as an enum of used CC algorithms with following values:
+ * For CC the `big_u16` value is treated as an enum of used CC algorithms with following values (these values match DECONGESTION frame sub-types):
    * 0 - no CC
    * 1 - TCP CUBIC
    * 2 - Chicago